eogbadu/AI_Wordle_Bot/wordle pixiegami/python-wordle-main/README.md

 # Data directory

 ## convert_words.py
-This is an  script from the original author that creates the word list
+This is a script from the original author that creates the word list
 ## word_source.txt
 This is the author's word list